-An applicant who has a cumulative GPA of at least 2.50 with a GPA of at least 3.00 in the last half of his/her undergraduate degree may be considered for conditional admission.
-In order to be considered, an applicant must provide an additional letter of recommendation.
 The applicant's conditional status will be reviewed once he/she completes 6 semester hours of graduate coursework.
 An applicant in conditional status who achieves a cumulative GPA of 3.00 or higher may be granted full admission.

-Non-Degree Seeking/Special Student Policy
+Non-Degree Seeking Student Policy

-Students may apply to be non-degree seeking, special students in Lakeland College's Master of Arts in Counseling program.
-Special student applications and registrations are permitted by those students who would like to strengthen an existing or emphasis, develop a new area of interest, or complete requirements for a new profession.
-Special student registration will be granted only to those students who are not pursuing a master's degree in counseling at Lakeland College.

-Special student status is available for those who possess a bachelor's degree or higher from a regionally accredited institution.
-Special students are required to complete a Graduate Admission Application and are subject to the following unique policies:
+Students may apply to be non-degree seeking in Lakeland College's Master of Arts in Counseling program.
+Non-degree seeking student applications and registrations are permitted by those students who would like to strengthen an existing or emphasis, develop a new area of interest, or complete requirements for a new profession.
+Non-degree seeking student registration will be granted only to those students who are not pursuing a master's degree in counseling at Lakeland College.
+Non-degree seeking student status is available for those who possess a bachelor's degree or higher from a regionally accredited institution.
+Non-degree seeking students are required to complete a Graduate Admission Application and are subject to the following unique policies:

-• Special students are only allowed to register for up to 12 credits.

-- Enrollment in courses is on a space-available or standby basis.
-Students fully admitted or on probationary admission status into the M.A.C. program will be given priority in all courses. - With the exception of applicable Veterans Benefits, no financial aid is available. - Application for special registration enrollment must be made, in writing, to the Admissions Advisor. - Practicum, Internship and Independent Study courses are not available. - Students must meet all identified course prerequisites.
+- Non-degree seeking students are only allowed to register for up to 12 credits. - Enrollment in courses is on a space-available or standby basis.
+Students fully admitted or on conditional admission status into the M.A.C. program will be given priority in all courses. - With the exception of applicable Veterans Benefits, no financial aid is available. - Application for non-degree seeking registration enrollment must be made, in writing, to the Admissions Advisor. - Practicum, Internship and Independent Study courses are not available to non-degree seeking students. - Non-degree seeking students must meet all identified course prerequisites.

-For more information about the special enrollment program and tuition costs, please contact the Admissions Advisor.
+For more information about the non-degree seeking student program and tuition costs, please contact an Admissions Advisor.